Block-Farms/Chainlink-Job-Spec-Template-Smart-Contract-Archive/2_Direct_Request/README.md

-### Optional Fields within direct request job-specs:
+### Optional Fields Within Direct Request Job-Specs:

 (0) To explicitly set the network of the job-spec: